Shoreline planners toolbox

 Shoreline permit filing

-Note: We will email you confirmation within five days.
-If you do not receive an emailed confirmation letter for a shoreline substantial development permit submittal within five days, contact your shoreline permit reviewer.
-For conditional use permits and variances, we try to finish our review and decision making process within 30 days of your submittal.
+Note: We will email you confirmation within five days for a shoreline substantial development permit submittal.
+If you do not receive an email confirmation within five days, contact your shoreline permit reviewer.
+For conditional use permits and variances, we try to finish our review and issue a decision within 30 days of receiving your complete submittal.

 Grants

-The Shoreline Planning Competitive Grant Program builds off our 2021-2023 pilot program to provide additional funds for shoreline planning and planning-related efforts that advance climate resilience, improve the implementation of SMPs, or support local shoreline planning priorities.
+We have awarded funds to local jurisdictions for 24 projects under the 2023-25 Shoreline Planning Competitive Grant Program.
+Projects are focused on shoreline planning and planning-related efforts that advance climate resilience, improve the implementation of shoreline master programs, or support local shoreline planning priorities.

 We previously offered two separate shoreline planning grant programs.
 One was a non-competitive formula grant, offered to local governments to supplement the fund requirements for completing their statutorily required SMP periodic reviews.
 This funding program will be offered in the future when SMP periodic reviews are required again.
-The other was a pilot grant program intended to provide more flexible funding to local governments for locally driven, priority shoreline planning efforts.
-Both grants are administered through Ecology's Administration of Grants and Loans (EAGL) system.
-More information about both of these 2021-2023 grant programs and EAGL resources are available below:
+The other was a pilot competitive grant program intended to provide more flexible funding to local governments for locally driven, priority shoreline planning efforts.